gfed53/ang2-spotify/README.md

 ## The Process

-Throughout the app's development, I gained experience with Angular 2/4 and TypeScript.
-This app was originally developed with Angular 1.x, so through the migration to the next evolution of Angular I learned more about the vastly different architecture based around Web Components, as well as static typing which is one of the many features TypeScript provides, and more.
+Throughout the app's development, I gained experience with Angular 2+ and TypeScript.
+This app was originally developed with AngularJS (1.x), so through the migration to the next evolution of Angular I learned more about the vastly different architecture based around Web Components, as well as static typing which is one of the many features TypeScript provides, and more.